 Managing Heat and Efficiency in Green Energy

-As the world is undergoing the transition to “green energy” a lot of business opportunities arise in the names of green and sustainable” technology.
-This paradigm may be making things worse if people do not adopt the right strategies and have the correct fundamental understanding of energy conversion and thermodynamics.
+As the world transitions to “green energy”, many business opportunities arise in the name of green and sustainable” technology.
+This paradigm may worsen if people do not adopt the right strategies and have the correct fundamental understanding of energy conversion and thermodynamics.

 Typical power plants have achieved only around 40% efficiency.
 A lot of energy may be wasted in going green if an energy converter is introduced unnecessarily.
 Every converter acts as a heat engine that generates heat due to limited efficiency in energy conversions.
 The dissipated heat increases the entropy.

-A technology that runs on energy is composed of at least one component of heat engine that consumes energy from the input fuel, a portion to do the required work/operation with the remainder being discarded as heat along with other waste matter as by-products of the fuel conversion process.
+A technology that runs on energy is composed of at least one component of a heat engine that consumes energy from the input fuel, a portion to do the required work/operation, with the remainder discarded as heat and other waste matter as by-products of the fuel conversion process.

-Besides the greenhouse gaseous (GHG), the amount of heat that gives rise to global warming is the key element to be considered and that depends on energy efficiency (EE) of an engine or energy system.
-If we address emission of heat, keeping in mind to minimize it, we hit three birds with one stone, i.e. we are led to reduce energy usage or consumption EU, reduce energy wastes EW which carries away part of the heat and improve energy efficiency EE.
-Global warming is due to both the heat generated and byproducts of fuel combustion (e.g. GHG from fossil fuel, geothermal & nuclear wastes).
-Hydrogen fuel may produce clean by-product (water) but the process of producing the fuel may involve inefficient use of energy such as electricity.
+Besides greenhouse gas (GHG) emissions, the amount of heat that gives rise to global warming is the key element to be considered, and that depends on the energy efficiency (EE) of an engine or energy system.
+If we address the emission of heat, keeping in mind to minimise it, we hit three birds with one stone, i.e. we are led to reduce energy usage or consumption (EU), reduce energy wastes (EW), which carries away part of the heat and improve energy efficiency (EE).
+Global warming is due to the heat generated and by-products of fuel combustion (e.g. GHG from fossil fuel, geothermal and nuclear wastes).
+Hydrogen fuel may produce clean by-products (water), but producing the fuel may involve inefficient use of energy such as electricity.

-We know that technology has helped improved lives, but technology that consumes energy cannot escape from production of heat and waste matter the cause of the problems related to energy crisis and climate change.
-There is technology that consume almost no energy and does not produce environmentally hazardous wastes such as air filter (catalytic converter) and water filter .
-However, some form of energy and environmentally hazardous processes may be involved in producing the technology, and at the end of lifespan the technology may end up as environmentally hazardous waste.
-Even solar, wind & marine energy exploitation need extraction of buried resources (that are not inexhaustible) as raw materials to make energy devices, such as rare-earth materials.
-Thus, the making of the green technology itself may not be green but this can be well-compensated by prolonging the benefits through maximizing the robustness and hence the lifespan of green technology.
+We know that technology has helped improve lives.
+Still, technology that consumes energy cannot escape from producing heat and waste matter, which causes problems related to the energy crisis and climate change.
+Some inventions consume almost no energy and do not produce environmentally hazardous wastes such as air filters (catalytic converters) and water filters.
+However, some energy and environmentally hazardous processes may be involved in producing the technology.
+At the end of its lifespan, technology may become environmentally hazardous waste.
+Even solar, wind & marine energy exploitation needs extraction of buried resources (that are not inexhaustible) as raw materials to make energy devices, such as rare-earth materials.
+Thus, green technology itself may not be green, but this can be well-compensated by prolonging the benefits by maximising the robustness and, hence, the lifespan of green technology.

-The right strategy is to harness green energy directly from nature (solar, wind, hydro, ocean), convert just what is needed to electricity and store the excess energy in an efficient and non-chemical-based energy storage systems like green batteries or fuel cells and hydrogen.
-Conventional batteries have limited lifespan and will end up adding more hazardous chemical wastes, and not supposed to be considered as green energy source.
-Green hydrogen fuel may be regarded as a viable storage of excess energy but it is truly clean or green, only if it is produced directly from GREEN energy like solar, wind, ocean waves.
-Hydrogen fuel that is produced by electricity, like any battery as energy backup/storage or secondary energy source, should not be regarded as a primary green energy.
-Green hydrogen is supposed to be generated directly at hydroelectric power plant.
+The right strategy is to harness green energy directly from nature (solar, wind, hydro, ocean), convert just what is needed to electricity and store the excess energy in an efficient, non-chemical-based energy storage systems like green batteries or fuel cells and hydrogen.
+Conventional batteries have a limited lifespan and will add more hazardous chemical wastes, so they should not be considered green energy sources.
+Green hydrogen fuel may be considered viable storage of excess energy.
+Still, it is truly clean or green only if produced directly from green energy like solar, wind, and ocean waves.
+Hydrogen fuel produced by electricity, like any battery as energy backup/storage or secondary energy source, should not be regarded as primary green energy.
+Green hydrogen is supposed to be generated directly at hydroelectric power plants.

 Any other ways (using combustion of mass with carbon content or what we dig out from the earth) would not be sustainable or green due to emissions of GHG and limited geological deposits.
-We need to look into the best approaches to harness energy from nature in a more seamless manner, i.e., using minimum infrastructure with sufficiently high efficiency to acquire the optimum amount of energy.
-Here, optimally means that the amount of energy we harness from the natural resources just need to be sufficient for our needs and not excessively.
-We should use less energy, maximize efficiency to produce less heat and emissions/wastes.
+We must look into the best approaches to harness energy from nature more seamlessly, i.e., using minimum infrastructure with high efficiency to acquire the optimum energy.
+Here, optimally, it means that the energy we harness from natural resources must be sufficient for our needs and not excessively.
+We should use less energy to maximise efficiency and produce less heat and emissions/waste.

-The above discussions show that it is necessary to reflect on Climate Change whenever we do Green Energy, and vice-versa, as both are inter-connected because heat produced from technology affect the local and global temperature.
-We have been hit by natural disasters due to Climate change in recent years and we should reflect on the impact of the pervasive technology we have been using.
+The above discussions show that it is necessary to reflect on climate change whenever we do green energy, and vice-versa, as both are interconnected because heat produced by technology affects the local and global temperature.
+Natural disasters have hit us due to climate change in recent years, and we should reflect on the impact of the pervasive technology we have been using.

-Greenhouse gases are the hetero-molecules with large heat capacities, like NO, NO2, SO2.
+Greenhouse gases are hetero-molecules with large heat capacities, like NO, NO2, and SO2.
 Carbon-based molecules CO and CO2 are not the only culprits, although they are the most abundant molecular by-products of fossil fuel combustion processes.
-The “decarbonization” effort of removing CO/CO2 from the atmosphere and depositing carbon-content (CC) back to nature requires technology which consumes energy to do the work, and more heat would be produced.
-It is best to let nature does the decarbonisation work, if possible.
+The “decarbonisation” effort of removing CO/COfrom the atmosphere and depositing carbon content (CC) back into nature requires technology which consumes energy to do the work, and more heat would be produced.
+It is best to let nature do the decarbonisation work, if possible.

-If we do not do it right in creating, managing, and using the green technology, we may be creating more mess.
-Instead of actually solving the energy-climate problem we may be creating more new and hidden problems.
+We may create more mess if we do not do it right in creating, managing, and using green technology.
+Instead of solving the energy-climate problem, we may create more new and hidden problems.
 For example, “Is recycling truly green?”
-Consider how much GHG and heat a lorry creates in making one trip just to pick up discarded cardboards/cartons for recycling compared to CO/CO2 emitted from burning the cardboards on the spot and use the heat to generate electricity.
-Also, how much energy is needed to recycle the cardboards/cartons compared to the adapting it for reuse?
+Consider how much GHG and heat a lorry creates in one trip to pick up discarded cardboard/cartons for recycling compared to CO/CO2 emitted from burning the cardboard on the spot and using the heat to generate electricity.
+Also, how much energy is needed to recycle the cardboard/cartons compared to adapting it for reuse?

-What everybody can do is to adopt artificial intelligence (AI) smart technology with sensors and optimization planning for judicious use of energy.
+Everybody can adopt artificial intelligence (AI) smart technology with sensors and optimisation planning for judicious energy use.
 For example, vehicle users can reduce fuel consumption in several ways:

 1. “Dropping” weights – if we do not need it, do not carry